-Celebration Event – The 10 Year ArCOP Celebration will be held on Nov 20th from 2-4:00pm at the Governor’s Mansion.
+Celebration Event – The 10 Year ArCOP Celebration will be held on Nov 30th from 2-4:00pm at the Governor’s Mansion.
 Set up will begin at 1:00p and registration will open at 1:45p.
-The agenda will include rex Nelson, Keynote, Silent Auction, Katrina will give a 10 year overview, ArCOP video and GHC recognition.
+The agenda will include keynote by Rex Nelson, Silent Auction, a 10 year overview by Katrina, ArCOP video and GHC recognition.
 The target for the event is the GHC’s and currently there are more than 100 registered with 150 being the maximum and Nov 23rd being the deadline.
 ArCOP is looking good on sponsors for the event and registrants can donate $10 if they wish.
 There has been good response with Silent Auction items as well.
 Any group willing to donate should complete the online form.

 Joy opened discussion about utilizing the event to allow proactive mayors to “Charge” other mayors with initiating a GHC Day proclamation in their communities over the next year.
 A work team of at least Joy, Jennifer, Emily and Katrina was formed to move forward with this idea.